dusklteee/PawKernel-Beyond/README.md

 > drivers, but it has **not been tested on the physical device**.
 > Only `boot` and the kernel `Image` are touched.
 >
-> If you face a bootloop, while flashing the kernel, reflash your custom rom
+> If you face a bootloop after flashing the kernel, reflash your custom rom
-> without wiping /data or reflash the previous kernel and report the issue + the model.
+> without wiping /data or reflash the previous kernel and open an issue (Not limited to bootloops) with your phone model and problem faced.
+(ROM-Related issues will **NOT** be considered.)

 > ⚠️ **Not supported:**
 > Galaxy Note 10 (Exynos 9825) and any